scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Security Risks in Regard to Path Authorization

 A central property of the SCION path-aware data plane is path authorization.
-Path authorization guarantees that data packets always traverse the network along paths segments authorized in the control plane by all on-path ASes.
+Path authorization guarantees that data packets always traverse the network along path segments authorized in the control plane by all on-path ASes.
 This section discusses how an adversary may attempt to violate the path-authorization property, as well as SCION's answers to these attacks.
 The following attacks are imaginable:

 - Crafting unauthorized hop fields (see [](#crafting)),
 - modifying the validity period of a path segment (see [](#mod-validity)), or